ZacharySantamaria/safers/README.md

 # Safers
-The password manager completely built for the command line
+The password manager completely built for the command line.

 ## Table of Contents
 - [Example](#example)